-There's a limit on the total amount of benefit that working age people can get.
-This is called 'the benefit cap'.
+There's a limit on the total amount of benefit you can claim when you are of working age; this is known as the benefit cap.

 - £384.62 a week for couples (with or without children living with them)